FearZaEngineer/league-of-legends-basic-cleaning/README.md

 god like ! => carrying you
 # How to use
 1- run cslol-manager tool and choose the location of the game
-2- drage and drop the Global.en_GB.wad or Global.en_US.wad based on the choosen language for me i use Global.en_GB.wad
+2- drage and drop the fantom files into cslol-manger ( you will find them in the readyModsFolder )
 3- check the mod in the cslol -manger and press run
 4- u are set to go